 Open Innovation Matrix

-At a very high level, the Open Innovation Matrix is used in the context of business, innovation.
+At a very high level, the Open Innovation Matrix is used in the context of business, innovation, strategy.

 Open Innovation Matrix quadrant descriptions, including examples